captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## JUNIOR:
-What -- I can’t say nothing here?!
+What—I can’t say nothing here?!
 I can’t tell you I’m sorry and I’m scared to death and

 ---

 ## POPS:
 Just stop already!

 ---